Azure/azure-ocp-samples/PPE/OSS/jenkins/challenges.md

 4. Create a job that logs into Azure CLI with a service principle
 5. Create a job that creates a resource group
 6. Create a job that deploys a template into a resource group

+# Advanced Challenges
+1. Create a pipeline that:
+    * echos "Hello World!"
+    * echos "Hacking is great!"
+2. Create a pipeline that:
+   * Logs in via Service Principal
+   * Create a Resource Group
+   * Create a template
+   * Delete a template